Good receptionists have some understanding for the business. They always try to do the most favorable thing for the hotel–for their employer.

+Let’s get back to the original question.
 Twenty rooms is big deal for every hotel.
-The client, their peers, or peers of their peers can come back many other times (for example for another team building event), if they feel good about their stay.
+The customer, their peers, or peers of their peers can come back other times (for example for another team building event), if they feel good, if they enjoy their first stay.

-In a good answer you should suggest you’d do your best to get the client, even though the capacity does not allow you to accommodate all guests they want to book room for.
-Let’s have a look at sample answers.
+In a good answer to this question you should say that you’d do your best to make a reservation for the client,though the capacity does not allow for a simple reservation.
+Let’s have a look at a good answer.

-Twenty rooms is a lot.
-I would do my best to not lose that client.
-On the other hand, we can not cancel the reservations other guests have made, because opinion of every guest is equally important for the reputation of the hotel.
-I would probably say the client that I needed to check the availability for them, and would call back in one hour.
-I would go to the manager and discuss with them the options we have, in this particular case.
+Twenty rooms is a big deal.
+I would try my best to reserve the rooms for the client.
+On the other hand, we can not cancel the reservations of other guests, because opinion of every guest is important, and cancelling can lead to bad reviews.
+Therefor I would probably say them that I had to check the availability for them and would call back one hour later.
+After doing that I would consult the manager on the options we have.

 The interviewers can inquire about a variety of situations.
-Guests with pets, people with special needs, big groups, drunken guests, etc. Try to always think about that’s the best option, from the perspective of a hotel as a business, considering the impact on the reputation, and the stay of other guests.
-That should help you finding the right answer…
+Guests with pets, people with special needs, big groups, drunken guests, etc. Try to think about each situation from the perspective of a hotel owner, and of the other guests.
+What is the best thing you can do to help their reputation, their profits, and their position on the market?